-One of the best open source Linux projects for Android devs, Android-x86 enables us open source fanatics to modify the emulator as we see fit.
-Plus, like Andro VM, you can deploy your apps and play with them as you like without the need of any network connection.
+One of the best open source Linux projects for Android devs, Android-x86, enables us open source fanatics to modify the emulator as we see fit.
+Plus, like Andro VM, you can deploy your apps and play with them as you like without the need for any network connection.
 Although this Linux Android emulator requires you to install and configure the Virtual Box sandbox for running the emulator, the free downloadable ISO image lets you create your own Live Android distro quite easily.

 Highlights of Android-x86